"The Incredible Pre-war 'Super-Pro'

 At the end of 2007 I finally got some time to do this SP-100.
 A detailed inspection of the chassis showed that many capacitors had been replaced over the years - mostly using Sprague molded caps similar to "Black Beauties" but without the color-code stripes.
 Some of the resistors had also been replaced since they had burned up when the original associated capacitor failed.
 All of the other parts,...IF transformers, AF transformers, the meter, etc. were all original and in good operational condition.
 I wanted to perform a "museum quality restoration" on this SP-100 as it was an excellent example of this rare receiver.
 Our "museum quality restoration" results in a fully functional receiver using the original design circuit with the entire appearance of the receiver as close to original as possible with the patina of age preserved.
 The under chassis appearance has to look original, therefore all capacitors are "re-stuffed" with new film caps inside the original capacitor shell.
 Any resistors that are replacements have to be the original style part.
 Any defective parts are rebuilt and if that is not possible, a correct style and manufacturer part is used as a replacement.
 When the rebuild is completed, the receiver is fully tested and aligned.
 The completed receiver can be used as a reference, illustrating how the originals looked - on both the exterior and the interior of the set.
 Also, I had wanted to document the performance of this receiver, so it was necessary for it to function reliably at its design limits.

 photo right: the restored SP-100 chassis - note the differences in this chassis and the SP-10 chassis.
 The lack of adjusters on the Det and AVC transformers, the metal octal tubes used and the different style audio transformers.
+Also, note that SN: 3387 is a "table model" version with an 18" wide panel and no rack mounting slots.

 photo above: The bandspread condenser side of the RF box showing the "hidden" paper-wax caps inside.
 Note the Isolantite material used for the coil mounts and the variable condenser mounts.
 This was a low loss ceramic material.